xrdocs/8000/_tutorials/mpls-qos-on-cisco-8200-8800-routing-platforms.md

 ![Screenshot 2023-08-22 at 10.48.07 AM.png]({{site.baseurl}}/images/Screenshot 2023-08-22 at 10.48.07 AM.png)

-**Note**:- _if TCAM based (ACL) classification is applied at ingress on the ingress-PE then MPLS-EXP does not get derived from IP DSCP and it always get zero.
-So in such deployment its must to have MPLS-EXP marking present  in either ingress or egress policy on that node._
+**Note**:- If TCAM based (ACL) classification is applied at ingress on the ingress PE then MPLS EXP does not get derived from IP DSCP and it always gets zero.
+In such deployment, it's required  to have MPLS-EXP marking present in either ingress or egress policy.
+{: .notice--info}